Noname (rapper): Influences

 Musically and stylistically, Noname has credited Avril Lavigne, Nina Simone, André 3000, and Missy Elliott as her influences.
 She cites the author Toni Morrison and poet Patricia Smith as notable influences on her writing style.
 Her most recent work revolves around themes of social injustices, inspired by anti-capitalist theories.

+Comments on her fanbase

+In November 2019, Noname announced she was considering quitting music and expressed frustration with her predominantly white audience.
+She went on to say that the demographics of her fanbase made her want to quit music: "I refuse to keep making music and putting it online for free for people who won’t support me.
+If y'all don't wanna leave the crib I feel it.
+I don't want to dance on a stage for white people."